guelfoweb/weights-manipulation/README.md

 ## Conclusions

-This case study demonstrates that incremental token weight manipulation represents, in some cases, a paradigm shift in language model safety bypass techniques.
-The approach offers substantial advantages over traditional abliteration methods.
+This case study shows the potential of incremental manipulation, which in some instances may represent a paradigm shift in approaches to language model safety.
+The approach offers practical advantages compared to traditional abliteration methods.

-The successful removal of safety behaviors from `TinyLlama-1.1B` through a 30-minute iterative process illustrates the potential of this technique for democratizing model customization while simultaneously highlighting important weaknesses in current embedded safety approaches.
-Unfortunately, the same results have not been achieved on more recent models.
+The attenuation of safety behaviors in `TinyLlama-1.1B` through a 30-minute iterative process demonstrates the potential of this technique for exploring model customization, while also highlighting limitations in current embedded safety mechanisms.
+Similar results have not been observed in more recent models.

 ### Note